algolia/intercom/README.md

 Intercom User Search
 =====================

-This is a Rails 4 application iframing [Intercom.io](http://www.intercom.io) and providing a _working_ users search on top of it.
+This is a Rails 4 application iframing [Intercom.io](http://www.intercom.io) and providing an improved users search on top of it.

 ![Capture](capture.png)